FGugole/UQ_covid19/EasyVVUQ/README.md

 ## Start a campaign
 `job_submission_*.py` starts an uncertainty quantification (UQ) campaign for a selected strategy: FC = Flattening the Curve, CT = Contact Tracing, IL = Intermittent Lockdown, PO = Phased Opening.
 Scripts with the suffix `_bio` in the filename, e.g.
-`job_submission_CT_bio.py`, include uncertainties also in biology-related parameter which are otherwise not considered.
+`job_submission_CT_bio.py`, include uncertainties also in non-policy-related parameter which are otherwise not considered (apart from the random seed, which is never fixed).
-The following holds for both the cases with or without biology-related uncertainties.
-I use code pieces from `job_submission_CT.py` to explain the main structure of the job submission procedure.
+The following holds for both the cases with or without non-policy-related uncertainties.
+Code pieces from `job_submission_CT.py` are used to explain the main structure of the job submission procedure.

 After the necessary imports, a new campaign is initialized
 ```python3